For Online or Face-to-face

 understand and recover from trauma

-change addiction habits
+reduce or stop addiction habits

 Counselling may offer you strategies to ground yourself when you are not doing so well or offer you brain-based strategies to keep you calm and healthy more often.
 Here are 35 tips and healthy brain strategies that you might like to try (others are availabe from the counsellor):